cotica/capstone/README.md

 ## Cleaning steps

 Nulls were imputed.
-Text was cleaned of strings including dates.
+Text was cleaned of strings including dates, using string methods.

 - - -